symfony/symfony-docs/reference/configuration/doctrine.rst

     to find your PostgreSQL version and ``mysql -V`` to get your MySQL version).

-    If the server version is specified without quotes (i.e. ``5.6``), then the resulting compiled container will contain the value ``5.5999999999999996447286321199499070644378662109375``.

-    This is a result of floating-point representation issues.
-Quoting the value will avoid that and will deliver the string ``'5.6'`` to the ``version_compare`` function, as it's expecting.
+    Always wrap the server version number with quotes to parse it as a string instead of a float number.
+Otherwise, the floating-point representation issues can make your version be considered a different number (e.g. ``5.6`` will be rounded as ``5.5999999999999996447286321199499070644378662109375``).

     If you don't define this option and you haven't created your database yet, you may get ``PDOException`` errors because Doctrine will try to